carolinewang01/rotate/README.md

 [![Python 3.11](https://img.shields.io/badge/python-3.11-blue.svg)](https://www.python.org/downloads/release/python-3110/)
 [![arXiv](https://img.shields.io/badge/arXiv-2505.23686-b31b1b.svg)](https://arxiv.org/abs/2505.23686)

 <!-- image of ROTATE method -->
 <p align="center"><img src="assets/rotate_method.png" width="900"></p>

-This is the official repository for the paper, "ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork."
-We provide the code for the ROTATE algorithm, open-ended AHT and teammate generation baselines, and scripts to reproduce the experiments and figures from the paper.
+This is the official repository for the paper, "ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork", released for reproducing the experiments and figures in the paper.
+If you're interested in using this code for your own research, please check out our [JaxAHT](https://github.com/LARG/jax-aht/tree/main) repository instead, which builds on top of this codebase and is meant for general use.

-If you find the paper or code useful, please cite the paper:
+If you find this project useful, please cite the paper:
 ```bibtex
 @misc{wang2025rotate,
   title={ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork},